 The Depositary may not retire voluntarily except on the appointment of a new Depositary.

-The Depositary and the Custodian will receive a fee from the Scheme Property of the Sub-funds as detailed in paragraph 7.4 "Depositary's fee and expenses" below.
+The Depositary and the Custodian are entitled to receive remuneration out of the Scheme Property of the Sub-funds as explained under the heading "Depositary's Fees and expenses" in paragraph 7.4 below.